IncQueryLabs/incquery-suite-bridge-autosar-uml-action/readme.md

 This repository contains a GitHub Action for deploying and running the IncQuery AUTOSAR-UML Bridge.
  The repository also contains a workflow example demonstrating how to use the action.

-## What does this action do?
+## What does the workflow do?

-Firslty, this action downloads and installs **IncQuery AUTOSAR-UML Bridge** (unless already installed on the GitHub Runner), then executes a transformation on an input AUTSOAR model, adding corresponding elements to the specified Enterprise Architect model.
+Firslty, using the provided action, the workflow downloads and installs **IncQuery AUTOSAR-UML Bridge** (unless already installed on the GitHub Runner), then executes a transformation on an input AUTSOAR model, adding corresponding elements to the specified Enterprise Architect model.
  Then, should this result in a change in the Enterprise Architect model, the result is pushed back onto the